Kaitoi Whakapaipai Kanohi

 - television, film, magazine and theatre companies

-- department stores as make up consultants for leading make-up brands
+- department stores, as make-up consultants for leading brands

-- fashion design companies and magazines (to work on fashion shoots).
+- fashion design companies and magazines, working on fashion shoots.

 Some make-up artists may work for mobile businesses that operate in clients' homes and many do freelance work or run their own businesses.